Degrees of Iterates of Rational Maps on Normal Projective Varieties: Mixed degree formula

-When $Y$ is reduced to a point, then we simply write $\lambda_k(f) := \lambda_k( f , X/ \{pt\})$.
+When $Y$ is reduced to a point, then we simply write $\lambda_i(f) := \lambda_i( f , X/ \{pt\})$.

-\begin{rem} Since $\reldeg_k(f^p) \in \mathbb{N}$ is an integer, one has that $\lambda_k(f, X/Y) \geqslant 1$. \end{rem}
+\begin{rem} Since $\reldeg_i(f^p) \in \mathbb{N}$ is an integer, one has that $\lambda_i(f, X/Y) \geqslant 1$. \end{rem}

-\begin{rem} Theorem \ref{thm_general_relatif}.(2) implies that $\lambda_k(f, X/Y)$ does not depend on the choice of big nef Cartier divisors and on any choice of varieties $X'$ and $Y'$ which are birational to $X$ and $Y$ respectively. \end{rem} Our aim in this section is to prove Theorem \ref{thm_int_C}.
+\begin{rem} Theorem \ref{thm_general_relatif}.(ii) implies that $\lambda_i(f, X/Y)$ is invariant by birational conjugacy, i.e $\lambda_i(f,X/Y)$ does not depend on the choice of big nef Cartier divisors and on any choice of varieties $X'$ and $Y'$ which are birational to $X$ and $Y$ respectively. \end{rem} Our aim in this section is to prove Theorem \ref{thm_int_C}.
 To that end, we follow the approach from \cite{dinh_nguyen_truong}.
-The main ingredient (Corollary \ref{cor_ku_pullback}) is an inequality relating strongly pliant classes which generalizes to arbitrary fields (see \cite[Proposition 2.3]{dinh_nguyen_2011} and \cite[Proposition 2.5]{dinh_nguyen_truong}).
+The main ingredient (Corollary \ref{cor_ku_pullback}) is an inequality relating basepoint free classes which generalizes to arbitrary fields (see \cite[Proposition 2.3]{dinh_nguyen_2011} and \cite[Proposition 2.5]{dinh_nguyen_truong}).
 This inequality is a direct consequence of Theorem \ref{thm_ku_pullback} which estimates the positivity of the diagonal in a quite general setting.
 After this, we prove in Theorem \ref{thm_fonda} the submultiplicativity formula for the mixed degrees.
 Once the submultiplicativity of these mixed degrees holds, the proof follows from a linear algebra argument.